What is the Purpose and Importance of Levelling?

-Levelling in surveying is important because gravity is by far the most significant force affecting our everyday life.
+Levelling in surveying and construction is important because gravity is by far the most significant force affecting our everyday life.
 Working parallel and perpendicular to the force of gravity is fundamental in designing and constructing the homes we live in, the roads we cycle or drive on, the bridges we cross and the office blocks we work in.

 We also need to be able to discount optical illusions that may make things appear either higher or lower than something else.
 You would not be happy to find a large puddle surrounding the front door to your house every time it rains because the surface falls towards the door, even though it looks like it is falling away.